fish-shell/fish-shell/doc_src/FORMATTING.md

 ### Fonts

 In older browsers, it was easy to set the fonts used for the three basic type styles (serif, sans-serif and monospace).
 Modern browsers have removed these options in their respective quests for simplification, assuming the content author will provide suitable styles for the content in the site's CSS, or the end user will provide overriding styles manually.
-Doxygen's default styling is very simple and most users just accept this default.
+Doxygen's default styling is very simple and most users will just accept this default.

 I've tried to use a sensible set of fonts in the documentation's CSS based on 'good' terminal fonts and as a result the firt preference font used throughout the documentation is '[DejaVu](http://dejavu-fonts.org)'.
-The rationale behaind this is that while DejaVu is getting a little long in the tooth, it still provides the most complete support across serif, sans-serif and monospace styles, has the widest support for extended Unicode characters and has a free, permissive licenses (though it's still incompatible with GPLv2, though arguably less so than the SIL Open Font license, though this is a moot point when using it solely in the docs).
+The rationale behaind this is that while DejaVu is getting a little long in the tooth, it still provides the most complete support across serif, sans-serif and monospace styles (giving a well balanced feel and consistent [x-height](http://en.wikipedia.org/wiki/X-height)), has the widest support for extended Unicode characters and has a free, permissive licenses (though it's still incompatible with GPLv2, though arguably less so than the SIL Open Font license, though this is a moot point when using it solely in the docs).

 #### Fonts inside \\fish blocks and \`backticks\`